Singapore Next 50 Indices - Explore opportunities beyond blue chips

 What happened?

-As of 12 January 2026, Singapore’s benchmark Straits Times Index (STI) has gone up by around 24% over the past one year.
+As of 8 April 2026, Singapore’s benchmark Straits Times Index (STI) has gone up by around 7.15% year-to-date.

-The increased visibility may potentially be driven by the launch of iEdge Singapore Next 50 Index last year which was aimed to track listed companies that are not constituents of the Straits Times Index (STI).
+The increased visibility may potentially be supported by the launch of iEdge Singapore Next 50 Index last year which was aimed to track listed companies that are not constituents of the Straits Times Index (STI).

 This follows the announcement of the S$5 billion Equity Market Development Programme (EQDP), where MAS will invest with selected fund managers with a strong focus on Singapore stocks, investing in a range of companies and not just index component stocks.